Mahatma Gandhi: World War II and Quit India movement

 Gandhi opposed providing any help to the British war effort and he campaigned against any Indian participation in World War II.
 The British government responded with the arrests of Gandhi and many other Congress leaders and killed over 1,000 Indians who participated in this movement.
 A number of violent attacks were also carried out by the nationalists against the British government.
 While Gandhi's campaign did not enjoy the support of a number of Indian leaders, and over 2.5 million Indians volunteered and joined the British military to fight on various fronts of the Allied Forces, the movement played a role in weakening the control over the South Asian region by the British regime and it ultimately paved the way for Indian independence.

 Gandhi's opposition to the Indian participation in World War II was motivated by his belief that India could not be party to a war ostensibly being fought for democratic freedom while that freedom was denied to India itself.
-He also condemned Nazism and Fascism, a view which won endorsement of other Indian leaders.
+Gandhi also condemned Nazism and Fascism, a view which won endorsement of other Indian leaders.
 As the war progressed, Gandhi intensified his demand for independence, calling for the British to Quit India in a 1942 speech in Mumbai.
 This was Gandhi's and the Congress Party's most definitive revolt aimed at securing the British exit from India.
 The British government responded quickly to the Quit India speech, and within hours after Gandhi's speech arrested Gandhi and all the members of the Congress Working Committee.
 His countrymen retaliated the arrests by damaging or burning down hundreds of government owned railway stations, police stations, and cutting down telegraph wires.

 In 1942, Gandhi now nearing age 73, urged his people to completely stop co-operating with the imperial government.
-In this effort, he urged that they neither kill nor injure British people, but be willing to suffer and die if violence is initiated by the British officials.
+In this effort, Gandhi urged that they neither kill nor injure British people but be willing to suffer and die if violence is initiated by the British officials.
 He clarified that the movement would not be stopped because of any individual acts of violence, saying that the "ordered anarchy" of "the present system of administration" was "worse than real anarchy."
-He urged Indians to Karo ya maro ("Do or die") in the cause of their rights and freedoms.
+Gandhi urged Indians to karo ya maro ("do or die") in the cause of their rights and freedoms.